United Air Lines Flight 553: Accident

 The accident occurred as the aircraft was on a northwesterly heading to land on runway 31L at Midway Airport.
 The area was overcast at the time: a pilot landing on that runway immediately after the accident later reported that the airport was only visible below 500–600 ft AGL.
 Flight 553 was on instruments, cleared by air traffic control at 14:24 CST for a nonprecision approach.

 The localizer approach for runway 31L used an Outer Marker Beacon (OMB) named "Kedzie", located 3.3 nmi prior to the runway threshold.
 Under the published landing procedures, the aircraft was to maintain a minimum altitude of 1500 ft until it passed the OMB, at which point the flight was allowed to descend to a minimum descent altitude (MDA) of 1040 ft.
 Published procedures, and pilots operating under instrument flight rules, use mean sea level (MSL) as the point of reference for measuring altitude; at Midway Airport, an altitude of 1040 ft MSL corresponded to an actual height above ground level (AGL) of only 429 ft.

 When Flight 553 reached the Kedzie OMB, the aircraft was still at an altitude of 2200 ft MSL, a full 700 ft above the minimum crossing altitude of 1500 ft MSL, 1160 ft above the height at which the decision on whether to land must be finalized.
-Realizing the aircraft was too high, the captain extended the spoilers (speed brakes) and steepened the aircraft's descent rate to 1550 ft per minute (in comparison with the 1000 ft per minute approximate rate specified by United Airlines for the final segment of a nonprecision approach; typical precision approach descent rates are 600–700 ft per minute).
+Realizing the aircraft was too high, the captain extended the spoilers (speed brakes) and steepened the aircraft's descent rate to 1550 ft per minute (in comparison with the 1000 ft per minute approximate rate specified by United Air Lines for the final segment of a nonprecision approach; typical precision approach descent rates are 600–700 ft per minute).
 The aircraft continued to descend at a rate of 1500 ft per minute, emerging from cloud 500 ft above the ground, until it reached its level-off altitude at MDA.
 The captain leveled the plane off and increased engine power, but did not advance the throttles fully.
 With the spoilers still extended, thrust was not enough to maintain level flight without losing speed.
 The stick shaker, a stall warning device attached to the pilots' control yoke, activated 6–7 seconds after the aircraft leveled off and continued to sound as the aircraft entered an aerodynamic stall.